GTBitsOfGood/bootcamp-2019/04_node/README.md

 # NodeJS

-In this section you will learn about NodeJs.
+In this section you will learn about NodeJS.
 NodeJS is a powerful tool we use that allows us to run JavaScript on the server.
 This allows us to learn one language and use it for both backend and frontend development -- no trivial convinence.

 ## Tasks